rent-to-buy-schemes

 Disadvantages of renting to buy

-Not everyone thinks rent to buy is a positive.
-The schemes have been criticised by several bodies including the state governments of Western and South Australia, as well as the Consumer Action Law Centre.
-Several aspects of these arrangements have been highlighted as potential issues for buyers.
+Not everyone thinks rent-to-buy is a positive.
+The schemes have faced criticism from various organisations and regulatory bodies, and several aspects of these arrangements have been highlighted as potential issues for buyers.

 Risky if things go wrong